Aung San Suu Kyi and her party object to wording of the swearing-in oath in parliament

-The breakthrough came while the U.N. chief Ban was in Myanmar.
-He met with top officials, including Thein Sein, on Monday and offered U.N. support.
-He is scheduled to meet Tuesday with Suu-Kyi.
+Before his meeting with Suu Kyi, Ban met with top officials, including Thein Sein, on Monday and offered U.N. support.

 The international organization is available to provide technical assistance for Myanmar’s first census in 2014 and lend its electoral expertise in the run-up to the 2015 elections, the United Nations said.

 Ban is the latest in a string of high-profile officials to visit the country as it emerges from decades of international isolation.

 Myanmar’s authoritarian military rulers are loosening their grip on power after decades of stifling dissent and limiting freedoms.